The German auto industry is in a quandary: changing challenges and opportunities

 The German automotive industry is at a crossroads: Without fundamental transformation, there is a risk of this key industry losing its importance for the German economy in the long term.
 But despite all the challenges, the crisis also offers opportunities: with a clear focus on innovation and sustainability, German manufacturers could once again take a leading role in the global automobile market.

-It will be crucial how quickly and decisively companies and politicians can act.
-Because one thing is certain: the future of the automobile will be electric, digital and sustainable - anyone who does not make this change in time will risk their existence in international competition.
+It will be crucial how quickly and determined companies and politics can act.
+One thing is certain: the future of the automobile will be electrical, digital and sustainable – those who do not do this change will risk their existence in international competition.

 Suitable for: